2013 Antarctic MERRA-2 Wind

-The daily progression through the 2013 ozone hole season of the various wind statistics, comparing 2013 to the climatology of all other years.
+The daily progression through 2013 of the various wind statistics, comparing 2013 to the climatology of all other years.
 Also, annual plots of statistics for monthly means.
 Clicking a link will bring up, in a new window, a PDF vector plot or a plain-text ASCII data file that is suitable for input into any program.
 The annual plots show the range of daily values that go into each year's average with shading.

 60°S zonal wind